Skin Injury Compensation Calculator

 There are many ways in which your skin can become damaged in accidents that have happened as a result of someone else’s negligence.
 We have helped former clients claim for a range of injuries and conditions, including dermatitis, burns and scalds, scars and lacerations and damage caused by laser hair removal.

-• Contact - caused by exposure to an allergen or irritant, such as chemicals or dust in a workplace.
-It causes the skin to become red and itchy and may have a burning sensation.
+• Contact dermatitis is caused by exposure to an allergen or irritant, such as chemicals or dust in a workplace.
+With this condition, allergic reactions cause the skin to become red and itchy and may have a burning sensation.

-• Allergic contact - caused by a substance that forces a reaction in your body.
-It has similar symptoms to contact dermatitis but can also cause weeping around the area of interaction.
+• Allergic contact is caused by a substance that forces a reaction in your body.
+It has similar symptoms to contact dermatitis, but can also cause weeping around the area of interaction.

-• Seborrhoeic - this affects the face and scalp, causing yellow, oily and scaly patches on the skin.
-There is no known cause; however, stress, uncleanliness and the weather can increase the risk of development.
+• Seborrhoeic dermatitis affects the face and scalp, causing yellow, oily and scaly patches on the skin.
+There is no known cause, but stress, uncleanliness and the weather can increase the risk of development, and this may be tied to a personal injury claim.

 You can make a compensation claim if your dermatitis was caused by the negligence of another person.
-For instance, it may have originated from exposure to dust or chemicals in your workplace or was the result of a hairdresser’s failure to provide a patch test before using a solution on your hair.
+For instance, it may have originated from exposure to dust or chemicals in your workplace, or was the result of a hairdresser’s failure to provide a patch test before using a solution on your hair.
+If you have developed dermatitis or another skin condition due to someone else's negligence, you may be entitled to compensation.

 The effects of burns and scalding injuries are diverse and can be long-lasting, both physically and psychologically.
 Making a compensation claim will allow you to address the financial ramifications your injury has had on you, as well as recompense you for the pain and suffering caused, ensuring you are able to focus on your recovery.

-To find out more about making a claim for a burn or scald, visit our dedicated page.
+To find out more, visit our page dedicated to making a claim for a burn or scald.

 Talk to Us